bl4ck5un/tc-website/content/getstarted.md

 * `function Application(TownCrier tc) public;`

-    The `Application` Contract uses this function to store the address of the TC Contract during creation so that it can call the `request()` and `cancel()` functions in the TC contract.
+    This is the constructor which registers the address of the TC Contract and the owner of this contract during creation so that it can call the `request()` and `cancel()` functions in the TC contract.

     The address of the TC Contract is on the [Dev page].